MPO Policy Committee

 On March 14, 2007, the MPO Policy Committee and the CMAP Board adopted a Memorandum of Understanding with regard to transportation planning and programming in Northeastern Illinois.
 The agreement covers the working relationship between the two boards, whose responsibilities are defined in the Regional Planning Act and federal legislation.
 By adopting this agreement, the MPO Policy Committee and CMAP Board affirmed their commitment to coordinate and integrate the region's planning for land use and transportation in an open and collaborative process.

-The MPO Policy Committee meetings are held on the second Thursday of January, March, June and October at the CMAP offices at 10:00 a.m. with the exception of the October meeting.
-The October meeting is a joint meeting with the CMAP Board Committee and meets at 9:30.
+The MPO Policy Committee meetings are held on the second Thursday of January, March, June and October at the CMAP offices at 9:30 a.m. with the exception of the October meeting.
+The October meeting is a joint meeting with the CMAP Board Committee and is held on the second Wednesday.

 - January 8, 2015